 The Vizio SB3220n-F6 32" 2.0 Channel Sound Bar is alright for music.
 While it lacks the deep thump and rumble you'll find in bass-heavy music like dubstep or hip-hop, it should still sound alright.
 It'll be better-suited for pop or rock music though since it reproduces vocals and instruments well.

 The Vizio SB3220n-F6 32" 2.0 Channel Sound Bar is mediocre for movies.
 While it has a well-balanced frequency response overall, it lacks the thump and rumble key to a good action movie.
 It also struggles with compresses and distorts noticeably at max volume, which can be an issue if you like to crank it up a bit.
 Its surround sound performance is also poor - it's limited to Dolby Digital files and, even then, downmixes to stereo anyways.
 On the upside, its stereo soundstage is good.

 The Vizio SB3220n-F6 is a 2018 Amazon Exclusive release.
 It's one of Vizio's simpler soundbars, with only 2.0 channels.
 It's possible to plug in a subwoofer, but Vizio doesn't sell any separately.
 This bar competes with other 2.0 soundbars in the budget range, like the Sony HT-S100F or the JBL Link Bar.

 The Vizio SB3220n-F6 shares an almost identical look to the Vizio SB3820-C6 38".
-The bar is very simple-looking soundbar.
-The bar is mostly black, with silver caps on each end.
+The bar is very simple-looking and mostly black, with silver caps on each end.
 The front and top parts of the bar have a fabric cover which gives it a matte finish.
 The fabric tends to collect lint and dust, though, which can make this soundbar look a bit dirty over time, especially if it's placed in a busy room.